 New Zealand Camera is the flagship publication showcasing a collection of outstanding photographic images from members of the Photographic Society of New Zealand.

-It is a hard cover, full colour, coffee-table book with images portraying all aspects of photography.
-From landscapes to wildlife; plants to people; sports and creative imagery – it’s all here in the pages.
+It is a hard cover, full colour, coffee-table book with images portraying all genres of photography.
+From landscapes to wildlife, plants to people, sports and creative imagery – it’s all here in the pages.

 New Zealand Camera is a must have book for anyone who enjoys taking photographs and is a perfect gift for everyone with an interest in the visual arts.

-New Zealand Camera is compiled by a dedicated editorial team of photographers and PSNZ members.
-The editorial team sets a theme for the publication and members are invited to submit up to two images for consideration and possible selection for the book.
+The book is compiled by a dedicated editorial team of photographers and PSNZ members.
+Members are invited to submit up to two images for consideration and possible selection for the book.

-To purchase a copy of New Zealand Camera click here.
+To place an order or purchase a copy of New Zealand Camera, click here.

 A Brief History of New Zealand Camera